ABorrel/chemmaps_data-process/README.md

 - 09-05-2019: Clean source for drugbank and dell sources for descriptor computation, part of the generalisation protocol
 - 09-06-2019: Add SQL class to interact with the database
 - 09-12-2019: Add SQL sequence in the drugbank class and optimize run on the DSSTOX
+- 09-20-2019: Update DSSTOX lib for pfas and Tox21

+# Todo list
+- 09-20-2019: finish to upload prop table in the DSSTOX table